Skip to content

 What is a "schema" in Murmurations?

 See our complete definition of a schema in the Common Terms page.
-Basically a schema is a way to define the data to collect from a network, and Murmurations enables you to monitor any changes made to that data by the participants in the network.
+Basically a schema is a way to define the data to collect from a network.
+Think of a schema as the definition of the header row of a spreadsheet, defining the columns that will be used to collect data (e.g., name, website address, location, etc.).

 Are there any required fields in a schema?